09AZ014/EAGLE-FIRMWARE/README.md

 3. Open `arduino-ide/EAGLE-FIRMWARE/EAGLE-FIRMWARE.ino`, select ESP32 Dev Module, upload

 ## Ethics and Scope
-This repository is strictly for ethical and educational use.
-Offensive features (attacks, deauth, spam, BadUSB) are not implemented.
-Do not use the firmware for illegal activities.
+This repository is strictly for ethical and educational use, do not use the firmware for illegal activities.

 ## License
 MIT License (see LICENSE)